emafree/f2-commander/README.md

  - [x] Built-in help

 > \*\*Note: Remote file systems are in *preview*.
 All features are available,
 > but not extensively tested.
-Connection configurations are not persisted,
-> connection dialog is rough on the edges, but functional.
+Connection dialog is rather crude, but is
+> otherwise functional.
+Connections can be preconfigured in a configuration
+> file using raw `fsspec` key-value format (see built-in help for more deatils).

 And, hopefully, a polished up user experience that you'd normally expect from a robust file manager.
 Feel free to submit any issues to make F2 Commander